ckb-next/ckb-next/DAEMON.md

 Keyboard layout
 ---------------

-ckb currently supports both US and UK keyboard layouts.
+ckb currently supports several keyboard layouts: `de` (Germany), `fr` (France), `gb` (United Kingdom), `se` (Sweden), and `us` (United States).
 By default, the keyboard layout will be detected from the system locale.
 You can override this by specifying `--layout=<country>` at the command-line.
-For instance, `ckb-daemon --layout=uk` makes the UK layout default regardless of locale.
+For instance, `ckb-daemon --layout=gb` makes the UK layout default regardless of locale.
 You can also change it after starting the daemon by issuing `layout <country>` to `/dev/input/ckb0/cmd` (without including any device ID).
 It can be overwritten on a per-keyboard basis by issuing the `layout` command to `ckb*/cmd`.
 Sending the command to `ckb0` does not change the layout of any already-connected keyboards, only the default layout.

 Note that changing a keyboard's layout will reset all bindings and remove all macros associated with the keyboard.
 This is because not all keys are supported by all layouts (for instance, the UK has a separate hash key which is not present on the US layout).
 You can re-add the bindings manually after resetting the layout.